sirkonoi/antsdb/README.md

 # AntsDB API

-AntsDB is a FastAPI project for managing information about ant species.
+Fast, simple API for antsdb.org, a wiki-style database for ants.